Tennessee Counseling License Requirements

 - Apply for and receive your school counseling license.

 Read more about school counseling careers on our school counseling career guide.

 Licensed Alcohol and Drug Abuse Counselor (LADAC)

 Substance abuse counselors in Tennessee must be licensed as either a Level I or Level II Licensed Alcohol and Drug Abuse Counselor (LADAC) by the Board of Alcohol and Drug Abuse Counselors to provide substance abuse counseling services.
 These professionals provide assessment, treatment planning, case management, and counseling services to individuals and those impacted by substance abuse.
 The minimum educational requirement for Level I is a high school diploma.
 Either a bachelor’s or master’s degree is acceptable for Level II.
-The application can be completed online or by paper application and the fee is $310 as of August 2019.
+The application can be completed online and the fee is $310 as of August 2019.
 Become an LADAC by completing the following steps:

 - Accrue the necessary supervised experience.